UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

     -   For folks working in pairs, if no weather web page appears on EITHER account, you lose all 35 of these points.
 You also lose all thirty-five of these points if the weather web page that appears was NOT created by your Python code (you get no points for creating one of these by hand.)
 -   (30 pts) For PAIRS: Each pair partner has a copy of the formatted weather webpage on his/her account
     -   for SOLO programmers, these points get added into the previous item, i.e. the previous item is worth sixty-five points instead of thirty-five.)
-    -   You lose all thirty of these points if you have the weather web page appearing on only ONE of the students accounts.
-You MUST copy the Python code and other files to BOTH accounts, and run the code under both accounts.
-You can use the "scp" command to do the copying.

 Professional software documentation practices
 ---------------------------------------------